chesterkyles/TIL/cheat_sheets/git.md

 - `git stash apply` remains in the list but `git stash pop` will remove the stash item
 - A `hunk` is a contiguous section of a `diff`.
 - `reflog` is short for **ref**erence **log**.
 It _records all movements_ of branches in the repository.
+- After rebasing using `git rebase`, you always end up in a `detached HEAD` state.